Ramesh0325/AI-SHOT_SUGGESTOR/README.md

 ## 🖼️ Supported Image Models

-You can switch between different Stable Diffusion models in `model.py`:
+You can switch between different Stable Diffusion models in the app UI:

 - `CompVis/stable-diffusion-v1-4`
 - `runwayml/stable-diffusion-v1-5`